wa1hco/K3NG_Rotator_Controller_wa1hco_branch/README.md

 G4HSK has a [nice page documenting](http://radio.g4hsk.co.uk/2m-eme/rotator-controller/) his project using this code, the PstRotator control software, and a Yaesu G-5500 rotator.

 All trademarks mentioned on this page and in the code are property of their respective owners.

-## DXpeditions

-I will donate parts, units, or specially customized software for DXpeditions.
-Email me at anthony dot good at gmail dot com.
-DX IS!

-## Support and Feature Requests

-Please consult [this page](https://blog.radioartisan.com/support-for-k3ng-projects/) for support information.
-Feature requests and bugs are documented and tracked on [GitHub](https://github.com/k3ng/k3ng_rotator_controller/issues).

-Please note that I do this work in my spare time as I can and I am not a professional developer, however I play one on TV.
-I do my best to answer support requests,  however I don’t like having to answer questions for items that are explained in the [documentation](https://github.com/k3ng/k3ng_rotator_controller/wiki).
-I do maintain a list of [feature requests](https://github.com/k3ng/k3ng_rotator_controller/issues).
-Development items are prioritized by me based on the level of difficulty and what I’m interested in.
-I welcome code contributions, code testing, bug reports, and any help you can provide.
-This can even be helping with [documentation](https://github.com/k3ng/k3ng_rotator_controller/wiki) or providing support to others on the [Radio Artisan discussion group](https://groups.yahoo.com/neo/groups/radioartisan/info).